zeid-hub/python-p3-v2-cli-orm-lab/README.md

 Enter the employee's id: 4
 Enter the employees's new name: Danielle
 Enter the employee's new job title:
-Error updating employee:  job_title cannot be empty and must be a string
+Error updating employee:  job_title must be a non-empty string
 ```

 Try entering an invalid department id: